veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

         }
 ```

-Finaly we then need to call the method from the main method in the program.
+Finally we then need to call the method from the main method in the program.
 Your main method should then look like this.

 ```csharp
         static void Main(string[] args)